 WHAT DOES MIND-BODY MEDICINE MEAN FOR THE WHOLE PERSON?

-Listen to Dr. Jonas discuss making integrative pain management the standard with Dr. Robert Bonakdar, the Director of Pain Management at the Scripps Center for Integrative Medicine in La Jolla, California, and the Director of the American Academy of Pain Management.
+Dr. Jonas discusses making integrative pain management the standard with Dr. Robert Bonakdar, the Director of Pain Management at the Scripps Center for Integrative Medicine in La Jolla, California, and the Director of the American Academy of Pain Management.

 STRESS, RELAXATION AND MIND-BODY SKILLS